when to walk away from a relationship

 6. You are the only one trying to make it work

-7. The bad moments exceed the good ones
+7. The bad moments outnumber the good ones

 You might not even realize but maybe you have just become subconsciously addicted to the highs and lows of a relationship.
-If you both are always fighting but you still find yourself waiting for the rare good moments, you are doing injustice to yourself.
+If you both are always fighting but you still find yourself waiting for the rare good moments, you are doing yourself gross injustice.

 No relationship is all rosy but you deserve to be in one that makes you happy, at least most of the time.
-Psychologists say that if we have been brought up with emotionally unavailable parents, we subconsciously attract emotionally unavailable partners in our lives.
-So, it becomes important that you become aware of the role that your childhood trauma plays in your choice of partner.
+Psychologists say that people who have been brought up by emotionally unavailable parents subconsciously attract emotionally unavailable partners.
+So, it is imperative that you become aware of the role your childhood trauma plays in your choice of a partner.

 8. Their actions don’t match their words